SabakiHQ/Shudan/docs/api.md

 **HTML Tag:** `<shudan-label-layer>`

-A layer that renders text labels on specified vertices.
+A layer that renders text labels on specified vertices or vertex ranges.

+If used as a child of a `StoneLayer`, it can automatically adjust the text color and background according to the underlying stones.

 ### Props and Attributes